 During Extra Magic Hours all guests are still allowed onto Main Street; however, there are Cast Members posted at the entrances to Tomorrowland and Fantasyland with handheld scanners to check tickets and MagicBands.
 Only onsite resort guests are allowed into those areas until the park officially opens to all guests.

 What if I have a pre-park opening Advanced Dining Reservation or tour scheduled?
-Are the coveted "empty park" photographs you used to be able to snap a thing of the past?

 One of the biggest former perks of pre-park opening breakfasts was the opportunity to take photographs in a nearly empty park.
 However, the new opening procedure greatly eliminates that chance.